State visits to the United States: Flight line ceremony

 welcoming committee consists of the United States Chief of Protocol, the United States ambassador to the visiting state, the visiting state's ambassador to the United States, the commanding general of Joint Base Andrews, and two or three prominent personages designated by the Chief of Protocol.

 As the visitor walks down the air stairs, the U.S. Air Force Band performs "Arrival Fanfare Number One".
-At the bottom of the stairs, he or she will be greeted by an American schoolchild with a bouquet of flowers before being introduced to the welcoming committee by the chief of protocol.
-The national anthems of the visiting state and the United States will be performed prior to the visitor's departure, by car, to the President's Guest House (or other accommodations).
+At the bottom of the stairs, the visitor will be greeted by an American schoolchild with a bouquet of flowers, before being introduced to the welcoming committee by the chief of protocol.
+The national anthems of the visiting state and the United States will be performed prior to the visitor's departure, by car, to the President's Guest House, or other accommodations.

 Arrival ceremony

 For state and official visits, a formal arrival ceremony will typically be hosted by the president on the South Lawn of the White House the morning after the dignitary arrives in the United States.
-The arrival ceremony was only added to the program of the state visit in the 1940s.
+The arrival ceremony was added to the program of the state visit in the 1940s.
 The Chief Usher of the White House is principally responsible for arrangements of the arrival ceremony.

 The arrival ceremony is conducted by a civilian welcoming committee, as well as a large number of military personnel drawn from the 3rd U.S. Infantry Regiment, the U.S. Navy Ceremonial Guard, the U.S. Air Force Honor Guard, the U.S. Coast Guard Ceremonial Honor Guard, the White House sentries, Alpha Company of the garrison of Marine Barracks Washington, and selected other personnel.

-For official working visits, a different arrival ceremony will be held at the parade ground of the Pentagon, instead of the South Lawn of the White House.
-The presiding official of this form of arrival ceremony is the United States Secretary of Defense instead of the president.
+For official working visits, a different arrival ceremony is held at the parade ground of the Pentagon, instead of the South Lawn of the White House.
+The presiding official of this form of arrival ceremony is the United States Secretary of Defense, instead of the president.

-During the White House arrival ceremony Presidential Salute Battery fires cannon volleys from a firing position in President's Park during the performance of the visiting state's national anthem.
+During the White House arrival ceremony, Presidential Salute Battery fires cannon volleys from a firing position in President's Park during the performance of the visiting state's national anthem.